chessh-org/chessh-backend/README.md

 It's chess over ssh!
 In your terminal, just run

-    ssh guest@ches.sh
+    ssh chessh@ches.sh

-and use the password "guest" to play a game against another guest!
+and use the password "chessh" to play a game against another user!

 Alternatively, you can use telnet